-Clubs may wish to consider their policies in relation to 'face coverings' and remind members they must wear these inside when not exercising/eating/drinking or any place where it is not possible to maintain 2m social distance, for example in boating areas.
+Clubs may wish to consider their policies in relation to 'face coverings' and suggest members continue to wear these inside when not exercising/eating/drinking or any crowded place.

 First aid

 Ensuring you have the right plans in place for any emergency is important at any time, however, you may need to consider specific provisions for coronavirus.
 An example of this is your plan for any emergency resuscitation required.
 The Resuscitation Council (UK) and the European Resuscitation Council has issued more detailed guidelines advising how resuscitation should be carried out in the current situation.
 In any first aid situation involving someone from outside your household, you should work on the assumption that the casualty has coronavirus.
 Therefore, you need to take appropriate precautions: